sensedeep/dynamodb-onetable/README.md

 * Support for the AWS SDK v3.
 * TypeScript type inference from schema for full type validation on APIs, parameters, returns, and entities and attributes.

-## Database Migrations

-To manage your database migrations, consider the [OneTable CLI](https://www.npmjs.com/package/onetable-cli) which provides command line migration control and the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) library for inclusion in your services to manage database migrations.

 ## Installation